mvboven/cmv-vaccination/README.md

  In this document I provide an overview of parameter inference using the endemic equilibrium of a transmission model tailored to the   epidemiology of cytomegalovirus in high-income countries.
 The model includes vertical transmission (congenitally and postnatally by breastfeeding/transfer of saliva), primary infection to uninfected persons, re-infection to latently infected persons, and infectious reactivation.
 The analyses are based on an earlier model  (<https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1005719>), but with the following extensions.

-- First, estimation of reactivation rates in females and males is now based on cubic splines (using code by Milad Kharratzadeh; see <https://mc-stan.org/users/documentation/case-studies/splines_in_stan.html>).
+- First, estimation of reactivation rates in females and males is now based on cubic splines using code by M. Kharratzadeh (<https://mc-stan.org/users/documentation/case-studies/splines_in_stan.html>).

 - Second, the new flexible transmission model allows for multiple re-infection and reactivation events during a person's lifetime.